 Eiji moves forward with his arm extended “Thank yo..”

-Ryusenji tosses Eiji’s Digimon dock.
+Ryusenji tosses Eiji’s Digimon dock to a nearby bin.

 Eiji moves quickly and catches the dock before crashing into the trash can and stumbling to the floor.
 Eiji spent a lot of time building it.
 Even though it was made from mostly junked parts, it cost him a lot of money.
 “What are you doing?”
 His face still recovering from the sting.